(ordered by seriousness) ESL Vocabulary Lists Parts of Speech Lists A-Z Idioms and Proverbs Grammar Videos

 - The jury is late returning to the courtroom.
 (When a collective noun is considered as one unit, treat it as singular.)

 - The jury are all wearing different coloured shirts.
-(When the focus is on the individuals in the group, threat your collective noun as plural.)
+(When the focus is on the individuals in the group, treat your collective noun as plural.)

 - The members of the jury are late returning to the courtroom.